SNAP benefits will restart, but will be half the normal payment and delayed

 The Trump administration says it will restart SNAP food benefits but it will pay out only half the amount people normally get.

-The administration says it will use money from an Agriculture Department contingency fund.
-The $5 billion in that fund falls well short of the full cost of SNAP benefits — $8 billion — each month.
+The administration will use money from an Agriculture Department contingency fund.
+The administration says there's only $4.65 billion available in that fund to pay for SNAP benefits, which is roughly half of the $8 billion in food assistance payments people receive every month.

 In a court filing, officials said depleting that fund means "no funds will remain for new SNAP applicants certified in November, disaster assistance, or as a cushion against the potential catastrophic consequences of shutting down SNAP entirely."
+The Trump administration declined to tap any additional funds for SNAP saying that could take money away from other child nutrition programs, like school lunch and breakfast programs.

 The decision comes after two federal judges ruled that freezing payments for the country's biggest anti-hunger program is unlawful, even as the money ran out this weekend for the 42 million people who rely on SNAP to put food on the table.
 The government's response is part of the case in Rhode Island.